-Children's Hospital of New Orleans (CHNOLA) has a pediatric emergency department located inside West Jefferson, a few steps away from the West Jefferson Emergency Department.
+Children's Hospital of New Orleans has a pediatric Emergency Department located inside West Jefferson Medical Center, a few steps away from the main West Jefferson Emergency Department.

-If you have questions about your care or you are in pain, please ask a team member for assistance.
+If you have questions about your care or you are in pain, please ask one of our medical professionals for assistance.
 We are dedicated to making your stay as comfortable and efficient as possible.